Texas Hold 'Em

 Texas State Rep. Jolanda Jones (D-Houston) Standing Up and Squaring Up for the Fight

 Once Representative Romero had finished, Texas State Rep. Barbara Gervin-Hawkins (D-San Antonio) took the podium.
 As an aside, Gervin-Hawkins’ nephew, George Gervin, Jr. (aka the Iceman) played professional basketball for 14 seasons, spending 11 seasons with the San Antonio Spurs and one with the Chicago Bulls.
-He apparently rubbed Michael Jordan the wrong way, according to reports.
+He apparently rubbed Michael Jordan the wrong way.

 When me and my colleagues, we left, it was because of these racist maps that were developed to eliminate seats.
 As my colleague said earlier, our governor capitulated with the President.
 Now, I’m on the redistricting committee.
 Think about it.
 A letter comes from the Department of Justice saying your current maps are illegal, but we still have a pending case from the 2021 maps and fighting that, where our leadership said the maps were legal under oath.
 So who’s right.
 Who’s lying? . . .